-1.1 The purpose of the report is to summarise the performance of Braintree District Council (the Council) at the end of the first quarter (April 2021 to June 2021).
+1.1 The Council provides a report to demonstrate the performance of Braintree District Council (the Council) at the end of the first quarter (April 2021 to June 2021).
+The performance report was presented to Cabinet on the 6th September 2021.